missing-semester-id/missing-semester-id/about.md

 mahasiswa tidak pernah diajarkan untuk menggunakan tools ini, atau setidaknya diajarkan cara yang efisien untuk menggunakannya, sehingga membuang-buang waktu dan tenaga untuk pekerjaan yang _seharusnya_ sederhana.
-Kurikulum standar informatika tidak memiliki topik-topik penting tentang ekosistem komputer yang secara signifikan bisa mempermudah mahasiswa informatika.
+Kurikulum standar perkuliahan informatika tidak memiliki topik-topik penting tentang ekosistem komputer yang secara signifikan bisa mempermudah mahasiswa informatika.
 <!--
 These topics are not taught as part of the university curriculum: students are never shown how to use these tools, or at least not how to use them